- Emergency Department Fees

 - Are the second, or later, child of a multiple birth

-If you already have a cover with health.com.au, please contact us within three (3) months of your baby’s date of birth in order to add them onto your cover with no waiting periods.
+If you're already covered with health.com.au, please contact us within three (3) months of your baby’s date of birth in order to add them onto your cover with no waiting periods.
 If added after this time, normal waiting periods would be applied to the newborn.